Content of a 510(k)

 - Submission date (month/day/year) and labeled as "510(k) Submission."
 The submission must be clearly identified as a 510(k) submission for accurate processing by the Document Mail Room staff.
 Identify the submission as a Traditional, Special, or Abbreviated 510(k).

-- Submitter name, address, phone & fax numbers.
+- Submitter name, address, phone, fax and e-mail address.
 If the person who intends to market the device uses a consultant or another party to prepare the 510(k), the 510(k) submission should specify who the 510(k) owner is and who the preparer is.
 The 510(k) owner is the individual or firm that has legal authority to the device.
 Identify the person FDA should contact during the review process.
 A delay may occur if the FDA is not sure who to contact for additional information.

 - Your establishment registration number.
 Although not a required part of the 510(k), firms (domestic and foreign) will need to register within 30 days of marketing the device or prior to importing the device.
 It is sufficient to state that you will register following FDA clearance.
 See Establishment Registration for additional information.